tporadowski/redis/Windows Service Documentation.md

 # Running Redis 8.10 as a Windows Service

+This is the **8.10** (`win-8.10`) service CLI.
+It is an unofficial native port, not Redis Ltd. Need BSD Redis 5?
+Use [`win-5.0`](https://github.com/tporadowski/redis/tree/win-5.0) / `v5.0.14.1` — that line still has its own MSI-era docs; they do not apply to these binaries.
+Landing page: [README.md](README.md).

 `--service-install`, `--service-start`, `--service-stop`,
 `--service-uninstall`, `--service-name`, and `--service-run` are the supported SCM interface.
 They match the 5.0 CLI.

 The 5.0 **MSI / Chocolatey** installers are historical.
-This 8.10 program ships a zip (when released); MSI and Chocolatey are out of scope.
+This 8.10 program ships a zip (`Redis-x64-8.10.0-win.1.zip`); MSI and Chocolatey are out of scope.
 If you have an old 5.0 MSI, its `redis.windows-service.conf` + Services MMC workflow does not apply to these 8.10 binaries.

 Service commands talk to the Service Control Manager and need an elevated token.
 From a non-elevated prompt Redis relaunches itself (`runas`) and a UAC